 The Cookeville Leisure Services School of Dance offers dance for young children (ages 3 through first grade) and technique classes for ages 7 through adult in the classic disciplines of ballet, jazz and modern dance.
 Tuition is based on 33 instructional weeks.

 Mondays | 12:30-3:30 p.m.

 If you enjoy line dancing, come join the fun.
 Everyone is welcome.
 No experience necessary.

 Cookeville Traditional Dance meets on the first and third Friday each month.
 This class focuses on English Country and American Contra dancing, while adding in some traditional dances from other countries, such as Scotland.
 No experience or partner required.
 Fun for the whole family with instructor Mev McCurdy.

 Cane Creek Recreation Center | $1 drop-in

 Questions about classes and programs?
 Email Sally Herren, Recreation Programmer, or call 931-520-5286.

 Questions about fitness classes?
 Email Jen Webb, Special Programs Coordinator, or call 931-526-7393.

-Questions about School of Dance?
+Questions about dance classes?
 Email Chad McDonald, Cultural Arts Superintendent, or call 931-520-5296.